Haxen2000/disney-project/README.md

 ## Notes
 Assuming home page does not need to reload when navigating back.
 No resize handlers, as that is not expected on a connected device.
+API returns images as JPEGs at 500px wide.
+Rather than maniuplating the URLs, I would discuss with backend team changing some of them to be wider and PNGs.

 ## TO-DO:
 Implement a loading modal
+Minimize code for production; need for a single file for connected devices?